Natural Beauty Products, Nope, Organic Beauty, Organic Beauty Products, Skin Care, Uncategorized

-- Go natural: Natural beauty products are extremely unlikely to contain ingredients banned in the EU.
+Natural beauty products are extremely unlikely to contain ingredients banned in the EU.
 Instead, they’re made with ingredients that work even better.
+Beauty by Earth does all of this—never settling for the likes of toxins.
 Most natural beauty companies also choose to get their packaging and ingredients from sustainable sources.
+For instance, BBE uses recyclable paper cartons from FSC-certified forests.
 I definitely feel more confident that not only are natural products better for me and my family, they’re better for the environment too.
 And just because the name of the company indicates it is “natural” doesn’t mean it is.
 Always check your labels.

 So, in a nutshell…